OneUnited Bank: 1990s

 In the mid-1990s, following the economic downturn that adversely affected other northeast-based regional banks, Boston Bank of Commerce was placed under a cease-and-desist order by the FDIC and charged to increase capital and improve the quality of its loan portfolio.
 In 1995 a significant capital infusion was made under the current Chairman and CEO Kevin Cohee and President and COO Teri Williams, along with a new strategy of acquiring African American-owned banks and thrift institutions in major metropolitan markets.
 When the bank's current senior management team assumed control of Boston Bank of Commerce, the institution temporarily had negative equity and significant asset problems.
 Its management subsequently acquired three African-American owned banks over several years that were troubled or on the verge of failure.
 Boston Bank of Commerce became the first interstate African American-owned bank in the country through its acquisition of Peoples National Bank of Commerce, South Florida’s only African-American-owned bank.

 2000s

 In 2001 the institution merged with Founders National Bank of Los Angeles, of which the majority owners were former professional basketball player and businessman Earvin "Magic" Johnson, musician Janet Jackson, and former Motown Records President Jheryl Busby.

 Boston Bank of Commerce rebranded as OneUnited Bank.

-OneUnited Bank offers an annual financial literacy essay contest for youth, and President Teri Williams wrote a children’s book, I Got Bank!
+OneUnited Bank offers an annual financial literacy essay contest for youth, and President Teri Williams wrote a children's book, I Got Bank!
 What My Granddad Taught Me About Money, to teach financial literacy to urban youth.

 In the latter part of 2008 and the beginning of 2009, OneUnited experienced financial problems as their equity investment in Freddie Mac and Fannie Mae became worthless.
 In order to stabilize the institution, the Bank applied for and received $12 million from the Troubled Asset Relief Program (TARP).
 Since 2009, the bank has demonstrated sustained profitability.
+As of October 2019, OneUnited was one of only six banks to have neither failed financially nor paid back the investments, having not made a dividend payment since 2009.
+As of 2019, it owed $8.7 million in dividends as well as the $12 million principal.